-- The downside is that bonsai trees tend to be slow-growing, which means you won’t see much change in the size or shape for quite some time.
+- The downside is that growing japanese maple indoors tends to be slow-growing, which means you won’t see much change in the size or shape for quite some time.

 - With proper pruning and training techniques, it’s easy to keep your bonsai looking great year after year.

 21. The Zamioculcas Zamiifolia (ZZ Plant): Keep It Happy and Healthy